Top 20 Company Headshots Examples to Elevate Your Professional Image

 Academic headshots: Present intelligence, thoughtfulness, and approachability, suitable for educators and researchers.

-A Manhattan-based professional services firm approached us with exactly this challenge.
+A professional services firm recently faced this challenge.
 Partners needed classic leadership portraits (studio gray background, formal attire, conveying credibility and expertise).
 Associates needed a lighter, more approachable expression and slightly warmer lighting.
 The visual distinction was subtle but intentional.
 Partners photograph for authority.
 Associates photograph for approachability.

 Leadership team in formal studio portraits with a neutral background